Move Group Python Interface Tutorial¶

 Instantiate a MoveGroupCommander object.
-This object is an interface to a planning group (group of joints).
-In this tutorial the group is the primary arm joints in the Panda robot, so we set the group’s name to “panda_arm”.
-If you are using a different robot, change this value to the name of your robot arm planning group.
-This interface can be used to plan and execute motions:
+This object is an interface to one group of joints.
+In this case the group is the joints in the left arm.
+This interface can be used to plan and execute motions on the left arm.

 Getting Basic Information¶

 We can get the name of the reference frame for this robot

 We can also print the name of the end-effector link for this group